ofaaland/mpifileutils/doc/rst/dfilemaker.1.rst

    Specify the file sizes to generate.
 The file size will be chosen at random random within the bounds of min and max.
 The default file size is set from 1MB to 5MB.

-.. option:: -w, --width=*min*-*max*  (not yet implemented)

-   Specify the width of the file system tree to generate.
-The width will be selected at random within the bounds of min and max.
-The width of the tree is determined by counting directories.
-The default width is set to 10 min, 20 max.

 .. option:: -h, --help